PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 10 Plans.md

 - [ ] Encounter 1: *The Red Cloak Battalion
 - The raid is led by [[Statblocks#Hobgoblin Death Captain|Kazrak the Unyielding]] followed by a large mix of [[Statblocks#Human Guard|Guards]] and [[Statblocks#Orc Blitzer|Orc Blitzers]] from the *King's Swords*.
-- After d4 rounds in combat, the bomb inside the warehouse explodes, triggering a **skill challenge** to escape.
+- At the start of round 4 in combat, the bomb inside the warehouse explodes, triggering a **skill challenge** to escape.
-- **Goal:** 4 round combat with the guard followed by skill challenge to escape the bombed warehouse
+- **Goal:** 3 round combat with the guard followed by skill challenge to escape the bombed warehouse

 - [ ] Session End: *Name*
 - (possible cliffhanger)